Aliucord/documentation/theme-dev/README.md

 # Simple Strings

-> These are the Simple Strings, don't use them if you don't want to change multiple strings with the same color.
+> These are Simple Strings, they change multiple strings at once, don't use these if you don't want to change multiple strings with the same color.
+Normal strings will take priority over Simple Strings.

 | String | Purpose |